 If there’s a central tenet of showmanship, it’s this: Project; don’t reflect.

 When you perform on a cold, rainy day, and the heat in the dressing rooms isn’t working, you convey warmth and enthusiasm from the stage.
 Then, soon enough, you are warm.

-When you mess up a phrase, you deliver the next one with added joy and conviction.
+When you mess up a phrase, you deliver the next one with added conviction.
 Then, when your performance concludes, you project the same satisfaction as if you had nailed every note.
 You did your best, recovered from the slip and performed with devotion.
 Both you and the audience enjoyed the music no less than if you hadn’t slipped at all.

 “When you perform on a cold, rainy day, and the heat in the dressing rooms isn’t working, you convey warmth and enthusiasm from the stage.”

 With skillful showmanship, you never transmit anything that’s going on within or around you that doesn’t serve your artistic aims.